 Through peer modeling, ELP works with teens to improve social, self-management, problem solving and communication skills within a service learning environment.
-In this program, we work with teens to improve social thinking, social problem solving, and knowledge of the concept of service and service provision.
-See video below of ELP in action.
+In this program, we work with teens to improve social thinking, social problem solving, and knowledge of the concept of community service.
+See the video below, featuring ELP in action.

 Because adolescents with HFA or Asperger’s often experience significant difficulty understanding and navigating social interactions, ELP uses the context of service learning to help our teens improve their skills through real time experiences, helping our participants improve their social competence.

 Service learning aims to build knowledge, character, and civic skills in young people by combining service to the community with learning in other key areas.
 By directly linking service to these other key areas, service-learning creates a place for service that is integrated into a program’s main goal: clinical intervention.

 A good service learning program reinforces specific educational and clinical objectives such as developing students’ social thinking skills, teaching them how to communicate more effectively, or improving students’ social problem solving skills while also engaging students in meaningful and structured community service.

 Service learning offers a unique opportunity for young people to get involved with their communities in a tangible way by integrating service projects with learning.
 Service learning engages students in the process, using what they learn in educational or clinical settings to solve real-life problems.
 Students become actively contributing citizens and community members through the service they perform.

 We seek to help participating teens’ understand their place within their communities, as well as discover ways in which they may fully participate in those communities with a special emphasis on how they can give back to others.
 ELP teens have provided service at a diverse set of volunteer sites, including:

 - Elder and Adult Day Services